a-ve/wicketkeeper/client/README.md

 ### 2. Add the Widget to Your Form

-There are two ways to render the widget: Automatic and Manual.

-#### Automatic Rendering (Declarative)

-This is the simplest method.
 Add a `<div>` with the class `.wicketkeeper` inside your form.
 The script will automatically find and initialize it.

 You can configure it using `data-*` attributes:

-- `data-challenge-url`: (Optional) Overrides the challenge URL that was set at build time.
 - `data-input-name`: (Optional) Sets the `name` attribute of the hidden input field.
 Defaults to `wicketkeeper_solution`.

 **Example:**